Brewers vs. Orioles Player Props Betting Odds

 |0

-Bet on player props for Adley Rutschman, Ryan Mountcastle or other Orioles players with DraftKings Sportsbook.
+Bet on player props for Adley Rutschman, Adam Frazier or other Orioles players with DraftKings Sportsbook.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.